-I still play some sports (with other old people), especially soccer and downhill skiing.
+I was brought up in Troy, Michigan and attended The High — though I lived in 4 states and 5 cities before the age of 10.
+After college I spent a couple of glorious years in Florence and Trent, Italy.
+I still play some sports (with other old people), especially soccer and downhill skiing, and enjoy jogging, reading science fiction and Italian realist literature, and watching spaghetti-Westerns, neorealist films and the English Premier League.
 I also dabble in computer programming and graphic design.
 For design, I work primarily with HTML, CSS and jQuery, which is what I used to build this site (and some others).
-In terms of programming, I use primarily R, Stata, Perl and Java, and I am learning PHP and SQL.
-I am an avid reader of science fiction and a fan of spaghetti-Westerns, Italian realist literature and neorealist films.
+In terms of programming, I use primarily R, Stata, Perl and Java, and do a bit of relational database building and management in MySQL.

 Photos and Filmini: Pics and videos of family and friends

 Graphic Design: Shows off websites and graphic designs I've created